yardstick17/convnets-keras/README.md

 out = model.predict(im)
 ```

-* For the VGG, the images (for the mode without the heatmap) has to be of shape (224,224).
+* For the VGG, the images (for the mode without the heatmap) have to be of shape (224,224).
 It is recommended to resize the images with a size of (256,256), and then do a crop of size (224,224).
 The colors are in BGR order.
 ```python
 im = preprocess_image_batch(['examples/dog.jpg'],img_size=(256,256), crop_size=(227,227), color_mode="bgr")